Tech team trapped in data centre as hypoxic gas flooded in. Again

 And croaked spectacularly!
 Luke told us the UPS boiled and “caused fumes which were seen by a passer-by looking into the floor-to-ceiling glass house windows.”

-“That person ran into the data centre and pulled the halon” – they hypoxic gas used to snuff out fires in a data centre.
+“That person ran into the data centre and pulled the halon” – the hypoxic gas used to snuff out fires in a data centre.

 “Of course, everything shut down hard,” Luke told us.
 Which was bad – the incident took place mid-week so disruptions were significant.